salama/object-machine/design/compile.md

 ## Interpret and Compile

 For many people object oriented languages are synonymous with slow.
-This is especially strange since even early Smalltalk implementations had native gui's.
+This is especially strange since even early Smalltalk implementations had gui's implemented in Samlltalk.
-But mostly it is a misconception fueled by two facts:
+But mostly it is a misconception fuelled by two facts:

 - many object oriented language implementations choose to interpret
 - object oriented languages are dynamic and thus integrate many more features into the language